charlas-rse-espanol/.github/profile/README.md

 Check out our [speaker guidelines](https://github.com/charlas-rse-espanol/.github/blob/main/profile/format.md) - feel free to contact us if you have any questions.

-And [here](https://github.com/charlas-rse-espanol/.github/blob/main/profile/schedule.md) you can find more details from our previous sessions.
+You can also check more details from our [previous sessions](https://github.com/charlas-rse-espanol/.github/blob/main/profile/schedule.md).
 Enjoy! 🤓

 ## 🤪 Organisers